ronh991/glTF-Blender-IO-MSFS/README.md

 :warning: This plugin is NOT compatible with the legacy exporter developed for FSX and P3D and MSFS.
 Remove these plugin (Prefered) or disabled these plugins.

-:warning: The version 1.6.x is only compatible with Blender 3.3.x LTS up to 3.6.x LTS.
+:warning: The version 1.6.2.x is only compatible with Blender 3.3.x LTS up to 3.6.x LTS.
+Other versions are not supported.

+:warning: The version 2.0.1.x is only compatible with Blender 4.0.x.
 Other versions are not supported.

 *******